 I am naturally a very light sleeper and every little sound wakes me up.
 Sometimes, I toss and turn in my bed for hours.
 This can be exhausting and frustrating.

 I can’t even remember the last time I slept through an entire night without waking up at least once… unless I take a few puffs before going to bed.
 Then I sleep like a baby.

-So, why should we take addictive medication when there is gentler solution for a good night sleep?
+So, why should we take addictive medication when there is a gentler solution for a good night sleep?

 Here’s what science says on marijuana and sleep

 The research on the effects of marijuana on sleep is still very limited, with divided opinions and equivocal conclusions.
 Recent studies concerning marijuana and sleep were conducted with small group sizes, and researchers themselves point out that more clinical trials are necessary to confirm whether marijuana helps with insomnia.

 Most patients reported that they fell asleep faster and easier, and didn’t wake up during the night.